-The following charts illustrate the average mix of target total direct compensation for Mr. McAvoy and for chief executive officers in the Company's compensation peer group for 2014:
+The following charts illustrate the average mix of target total direct compensation for Mr. McAvoy and for chief executive officers in the Company's compensation peer group companies for 2015:

-The following charts illustrate the average mix of target total direct compensation for the other Named Executive Officers and other named executive officers in the Company's compensation peer group for 2014 (see footnote 2 to the table in "Executive Compensation Philosophy and Objectives-Competitive Positioning-Attraction and Retention" on page 29):
+The following charts illustrate the average mix of target total direct compensation for the other Named Executive Officers, excluding Mr. Longhi because he retired from the Company effective October 1, 2015, and other named executive officers in the Company's compensation peer group companies for 2015 (see footnote 2 to the table in "Executive Compensation Philosophy and Objectives-Competitive Positioning-Attraction and Retention" on page 29):